 Dear fellow storyteller,

-Are you ready to take on the writing memoir challenge—to capture the wisdom, chaos, beauty, and grit of your lived experience?
+Are you ready to capture the wisdom, chaos, beauty, and grit of your lived experience?
 Writing a memoir isn’t just an act of remembering; it’s a bold confrontation with the self.
-Below are ten thought-provoking questions to help you dive deep into your story.
-These are the questions I’ve been wrestling with—and maybe you are, too.
+Below are ten thought-provoking questions to help you dive deep into your life story.
+These are the questions I’ve been wrestling with, and maybe you are, too.

 The writing memoir challenge often begins with this classic existential question